Originally published Sep 24, 2019. Refreshed Oct 20, 2021.

 3. Increase transparency and trust

 When it comes to online ordering, the stakes are high.
-If your customers can’t complete their transactions online (or if they encounter fear, uncertainty, and doubt when trying to do so), then your ecommerce experience isn’t increasing transparency and trust—it’s reducing both.
+If your B2B customers can’t complete their transactions online (or if they encounter fear, uncertainty, and doubt when trying to do so), then your eCommerce experience isn’t increasing transparency and trust — it’s reducing both.

-So what does it take to increase transparency and trust through your ecommerce portal?
+So what does it take to increase transparency and trust through your B2B eCommerce portal?
 Here’s what your customers are looking for:

 - Accurate, personalized pricing.
 If the web portal doesn’t show them the same pricing they would get over the phone, then it’s not building trust.
 If the web portal isn’t trustworthy, customers will abandon it and go back to phone/fax/email ordering.

 - Accurate, personalized ATP/inventory data.
 If you use ATP calculations to determine the available product quantity that each customer sees, then your web portal needs to display the quantity associated with the logged-in user.
-A lack of accurate inventory availability won’t build customer trust in your ecommerce channel.
+A lack of accurate inventory availability won’t build customer trust in your B2B eCommerce channel.

 - Order status, shipment status, and account status.
-If your web channel is going to serve your customers’ needs, it should serve all their needs related to doing business with you.
+If your B2B portal is going to serve your customers’ needs, it should serve all their needs related to doing business with you.
 That means online ordering isn’t enough.
-You also need to show them 100% accurate order history straight from the ERP, regardless of ordering channel—and you need to show real-time carrier shipment updates, too.
+You also need to show them 100% accurate order history straight from the ERP, regardless of ordering channel — and you need to show real-time carrier shipment updates, too.
 You also need to display the customer’s account status, open invoices, and real-time credit limit.
-(Note: It’s a good idea to offer invoice payments, too, so your customers can keep their accounts in good standing.
-See our Customer Account Portal solution for more.)
+It’s also a good idea to offer invoice payments so your customers can keep their accounts in good standing.

 4. Offer personalized experiences

-We’ve already mentioned two areas in which your ecommerce solution MUST offer personalization—pricing and ATP/inventory.
-But an intelligent web channel offers other opportunities to personalize your customer experience, too:
+We’ve already mentioned two areas in which your B2B eCommerce solution must offer personalization — pricing and ATP or inventory availability.
+But an intelligent B2B portal offers other opportunities to personalize your customer experience, too:

 - Personalized catalogs of ancillary products/consumables that go with a customer’s major products.
 Chances are, you have these product relationships specified already in your ERP system.
-With a real-time, direct integration, your web channel can display those relationships, making it easy for customers to buy everything they need to accompany their major products.
+With a real-time, direct integration, your B2B portal can display those relationships, making it easy for customers to buy everything they need to accompany their major products.

 - Personalized upsell/cross-sell driven by product relationships in the ERP system.
-This allows you to leverage existing ERP data and increase the value of the ecommerce site for every customer.
+This allows you to leverage existing ERP data and increase the value of the B2B eCommerce site for every customer.

 - Personalized on-behalf-of privileges for users who buy on behalf of multiple customers.
-These relationships are already mapped in the ERP system, so your web channel solution should leverage those relationships for logged-in ecommerce users.
+These relationships are already mapped in the ERP system, so your B2B portal solution should leverage those relationships for logged-in users.

 5. Always be on, in real time

-At first, it might seem silly to offer this advice for your web channel or ecommerce store.
-That’s the whole idea, right?
-Ecommerce is always on.
+At first, it might seem silly to offer this advice for your B2B portal or eCommerce store.
+That’s the whole idea, right? eCommerce is always on.

 Actually, it’s not that simple.
-Being “on” means more than just having an ecommerce site that loads 24x7x365.
+Being “on” means more than just having a B2B eCommerce site that loads 24x7x365.
 Being “on” means that the web portal can serve ALL customer needs 24x7x365.

 The key to this is real-time ERP integration.
 Almost every point we’ve covered above depends on displaying real-time ERP data in the web store.
 If your solution displays this purchase-critical data, then you can safely say you’re always “on,” in real time.